3.47 Drug-Free Workplace

 C. Procedures

-- to promote a healthy and safe learning environment and workplace;
+- promote a healthy and safe learning environment and workplace;

-- to encourage and facilitate the use of treatment and support services by those employees who seek or are in need of assistance;
+- encourage the use support services for employees who seek or are in need of assistance with alcohol and drug abuse;

-- to define expectations for conduct with respect to the illegal and improper use of alcohol, other drugs and controlled substances and
+- define expectations for conduct with respect to the illegal and improper use of alcohol, drugs and controlled substances; and

-- to identify appropriate corrective actions for those who engage in illegal use or improper conduct associated with the use of alcohol, other drugs and controlled substances.
+- identify appropriate corrective actions for those who engage in illegal use or improper conduct associated with the use of alcohol, drugs and controlled substances.

 Prohibited Behavior

-It is a violation of this policy for a covered worker to use, be under the influence of, possess, sell, trade, and/or offer for sale or distribution of alcohol or other drugs and controlled substances in the workplace.
-An exception for use of alcohol may be allowed when the legal consumption of alcoholic beverages in a social setting is authorized or sponsored by the college.
+It is a violation of this policy for covered workers to use, be under the influence of, manufacture, possess, sell, trade, purchase, dispense, distribute and/or offer for sale or distribution alcohol or illegal drugs and controlled substances and/or imitation controlled substances, including marijuana, in the workplace.

 Assistance

-All information received related to this policy is confidential.
+Employees seeking reasonable accommodations or leave related to recovering from drug or alcohol dependencies should contact the Office of Human Resources or Employee Relations Director at hr@otc.edu.
+All personal employee information received is confidential.
 Access to this information is limited to those persons whom the college determines have a legitimate need to know and to those persons whose access to such information is required for compliance with relevant laws and management policies.

 The consumption of marijuana products, either while on duty or preceding duty, which causes the employee to be under the influence while performing work or otherwise in the workplace is prohibited.

-While Amendment 2 to the Missouri Constitution allows medicinal use of cannabis, federal laws continue to prohibit the use, possession, cultivation, distribution and/or sale of marijuana.
+While Amendments 2 and 3 to the Missouri Constitution allow medicinal and recreational use of cannabis, federal laws continue to classify marijuana as a controlled substance and prohibit the use, possession, cultivation, distribution and/or sale of marijuana.
 The college receives federal funding for financial aid, grants, and contracts and is subject to compliance with the Drug Free Communities and Schools Act and the Drug Free Workplace Act.
 These federal laws prohibit colleges and universities receiving federal funding from allowing any form of marijuana use or possession on their premises.
-As a result, the college will continue to enforce its policies, which prohibit students, covered workers, and members of the general public from possessing, using or distributing marijuana in any form on all college owned or controlled property, at college sponsored or supervised activities, and at college workplaces as defined in this policy.
+As a result, the college will continue to enforce its policies, which prohibit students, employees, covered workers, and members of the general public from possessing, using or distributing marijuana in any form on all college owned or controlled property, at college sponsored or supervised activities, and at college workplaces as defined in this policy.

 Alcohol

-Workplace and/or on-campus use, possession, distribution, or sale of alcohol by a covered worker, regardless of age, is prohibited except as permitted by the college for specific college-sponsored events or functions, when attending functions or conferences on the college’s behalf where alcohol is served as part of a social function, or in other situations authorized by the college.
+Workplace and/or on-campus use, possession, distribution, or sale of alcohol by covered workers is prohibited except as permitted by the college for specific college-sponsored events or functions, when the covered worker is attending functions or conferences on the college’s behalf where alcohol is served as part of a social function, when the college has authorized the use of alcohol within approved curricular programs, or in other authorized situations as determined by the college.
+The use of alcohol at a college- sponsored event of function must be approved by the chancellor or their designee as a part of the Common Area Use request before the use of alcohol is permitted in accordance with this policy.

-The illegal or unauthorized use of prescription medications is prohibited.
-It is a violation of this policy to intentionally misuse and/or abuse prescription medications.
-Employees taking a prescribed medication must carry the medication in the container labeled by a licensed pharmacist or be prepared to produce the container on request.
+The illegal or unauthorized use of prescription or over-the-counter medications is prohibited.
+It is a violation of this policy to intentionally misuse and/or abuse prescription or over-the-counter medications.
+Covered workers taking a prescribed medication must carry the medication in the container labeled by a licensed pharmacist or be prepared to produce the container on request.
 Appropriate corrective action will be taken if job performance deterioration and/or other accidents occur.

 Prescription and over-the-counter medications are not prohibited when taken in standard dosage and/or according to a physician’s prescription.
-Any employee taking prescribed or over-the-counter medications will be responsible for consulting the prescribing physician and/or pharmacist about the medications’ effect on their fitness for duty and ability to work safely.
-It is the employee’s responsibility to promptly disclose any work restrictions or any medications that may impair the employee’s ability to perform work safely to their supervisor.
+Any covered worker taking prescribed or over-the-counter medications will be responsible for consulting the prescribing physician and/or pharmacist about the medications’ effect on their fitness for duty and ability to work safely.
+It is the covered worker’s responsibility to appear for work fit for duty and be able to operate in a safe manner.
+Covered workers should promptly seek leave, disclose any work restrictions to their supervisor, and/or seek a reasonable accommodation before reporting to work under the influence.

 Drug and Alcohol Testing

-The college has the right to require, and may require, an employee to undergo alcohol and drug testing when there is a reasonable suspicion that the employee may be under the influence of alcohol or drugs.
+The college has the right to require, and may require, covered workers to undergo alcohol and drug testing when there is a reasonable suspicion that the covered worker may be under the influence of alcohol or drugs.
 The college may also require pre-employment, return-to-work and follow-up testing (drug and/or alcohol rehabilitation), and/or post-accident alcohol and/or drug testing.

 Test Results, Refusal, and Interference

-A covered worker who tests positive for alcohol or drugs will be immediately suspended from duty and may be subject to corrective action up to and including termination.
-If drug testing is required by the college and the individual tests positive for THC and presents a valid qualifying medical marijuana patient identification card, the college will evaluate the individual’s extenuating circumstance when determining disciplinary actions.
+A covered worker who tests positive for alcohol or drugs, absent a valid medical prescription for the drug, will be immediately suspended from duty and may be subject to corrective action up to and including termination.
+If a covered worker tests positive for THC and presents a valid qualifying medical marijuana patient identification card, the college will evaluate the individual’s extenuating circumstance when determining disciplinary actions.

 A covered worker who refuses to take a required drug and/or alcohol test as provided for in this policy will be subject to immediate corrective action up to and including termination.